admire-eurohpc/ic/README.md

 time, so that the pkg-config file takes it into account.

-## libicc compilation
+## Compiling libicc

 libicc is developed in the ADMIRE Git repository, in the `src/ic` directory.
-The library, the server executable and the example client executable can be compiled compiled with:
+Assuming all the required libraries are in `/usr/local`, the library, the server executable and the example clients executables can be compiled and installed with:
 ```
-make all PKG_CONFIG_PATH=/usr/local/lib/pkgconfig
+make install PREFIX=/usr/local PKG_CONFIG_PATH=/usr/local/lib/pkgconfig
 ```